KevinfromHP/KevinsAdditionalItems/ModMeta/README.md

 ## Items

-* Imp Extract - Equipment
-	* Transform into an Imp Overlord and wreak havoc for a period of time.
-	* *Primary Skill* - Void Spikes
-	* *Secondary Skill* - Ground Pound
-	* *Utility Skill* - Blink
-	* *Special Skill* - Revert Form
-* Artemis' Blessing - Lunar
-	* Increases damage the further you are from a target.
-Decreases damage the closer you are to a target.
-	* Based off a median range (point where damage output is unaffected) that can be configured in the config.
-* Primordial Flesh - Lunar
-	* Heal based on your current velocity (Hooray for Loader).
-	* Cannot heal from any other means.
-	* Also, other vanilla regen items do not affect the regeneration, e.g. Meat, Slug, or Acrid's Melee.
 * Seeking Stone - Legendary
 	* Provides aim assist (and homing projectiles) while reducing recoil and weapon bloom.
 	* Accuracy increase essentially acts as an aimbot with limitations that decrease as you stack it.
 Shotgun purposeully spread not affected by weapon bloom change!